inozavou/Job-listings/README.md

 # Usage

--Click any tag in the job listing to filter jobs.
+- Click any tag in the job listing to filter jobs.
--View applied filters in the search bar.
+- View applied filters in the search bar.
--Remove individual filters using the ❌ button.
+- Remove individual filters using the ❌ button.
--Click Clear to remove all filters and show all jobs again.
+- Click Clear to remove all filters and show all jobs again.

 # Tech Stack

--React – UI and state management
+- React – UI and state management
--CSS – Styling
+- CSS – Styling
--JSON – Static data source
+- JSON – Static data source